Berengaria of Navarre: Early years

+Berengaria was born in Navarre c.
+1165 as the eldest daughter of Sancho VI of Navarre and Sancha of Castile.

-In 1185, Berengaria was given the fief of Monreal by her father.
+In 1185, Berengaria was given the fief of Monreal in Navarre by her father.
 Eleanor of Aquitaine promoted the engagement of Berengaria to her son Richard the Lionheart.
 An alliance with Navarre meant protection for the southern borders of Eleanor's Duchy of Aquitaine and helped create better relations with neighbouring Castile, whose queen was Richard's sister Eleanor.
 Also, Navarre had assimilated the troubadour culture of Aquitaine and Berengaria's reputation was unbesmirched.
 It seems that Berengaria and Richard did in fact meet once, years before their marriage, and writers have claimed that there was an attraction between them at that time.

 In 1190, Eleanor met King Sancho VI in Pamplona, and he hosted a banquet in the Royal Palace of Olite in her honour.
 The betrothal could not be celebrated openly, for Richard had been betrothed for many years to Alys, half-sister of King Philip II of France.
 Richard terminated his betrothal to Alys in 1190 while at Messina.
 It has been suggested that Alys had become the mistress of Richard's own father, Henry II of England, and possibly the mother of an illegitimate child; a marriage between Richard and Alys therefore would have been technically impossible for religious reasons of affinity.